Tidus: Reception

+Critical response

 Video-game publications gave Tidus had a positive reception.
 Several critics praised Tidus for his cheerful personality, contrasting with previous brooding protagonists.
 According to GameSpot reviewer Greg Kasavin, players may not initially like him, but would eventually find him "suitably endearing".
 Kasavin wrote that Tidus has "surprising depth" characteristic of past Final Fantasy protagonists.
 Complex described him as the second-best Final Fantasy character, surpassed only by Cloud, and praised his personality.
 Gail Hawisher and Cynthia Selfe, in their book Gaming Lives in the Twenty-First Century, said that Tidus' characterization in the original Japanese release of Final Fantasy X differs from that in its English dub, which fails to emulate the original Tidus.
 RPGFan said that Tidus' hobby, blitzball, is well integrated into the narrative because he and Wakka become close friends due to sharing the same passion, with Wakka acting like a mentor to Tidus when he believes that they should not focus on sports given the situation, but he tells him that Spira's citizens are fascinated by the idea of such a sport.
+In retrospect, Jean-Karlo Lemus from Anime News Network said that while Tidus was a notable victim of child abuse with focus on his alcoholic father in flashbacks, multiple Western players heavily criticized the resulting angst even calling it feminine traits even if Tidus' character arc allows him to overcome it during his journey with Yuna.
+Tidus' gradual care for his father was appreciated by Kotaku as writer AJ Glasser considered Jecht as one of the worst parents in gaming.